 St. Edward’s University’s Behavioral Intervention Team (BIT) cares for students, faculty and/or staff who may be in distress.
 The BIT organizes resources and implements a coordinated response with the goal of providing assistance to the individual while mitigating risk in an effort to keep the university community healthy and safe.
-The BIT is made up of both a Threat Assessment Team and a Students of Concern Committee.

 Do you know someone who is:

 These behaviors, especially when more than one are present, may be signs that a student, faculty member or staff member is in distress.
 There are many resources available at St. Edward’s University to help.
 For more information, consult the Dean of Students Office at 512-448-8408 for student concerns.
 Please contact the Office of Human Resources at 512-448-8540 for concerns regarding staff and faculty.
 If this is an emergency and requires immediate attention, please contact the University Police Department at 512-448-8444.

 St. Edward’s University launched the Red Folder Campaign to serve as a reference guide and tool to help faculty and staff support students in distress.
 Distribution of the folders is often accompanied by a brief training from a team of staff members who consult on student welfare.
 Contact the Dean of Students Office to schedule training and/or receive hard copies of the Red Folder publication.
 You can also download your copy here.